-Here's our complete guide to understand how to reduce the cost of market research.
+Here's our complete guide to understanding how to reduce the cost of market research.

-While there is not an average cost for market research, there are factors that effect cost.
-In general this includes set up, fieldwork, and report.
+While there is not an average cost for market research, there are factors that affect cost.
+In general, this includes set up, fieldwork, and report.
 Learn more about how much market research costs.

 Tip #5: How to ask for a market research quote